Kevin C. Reidy – Partner

 Fax: (617) 227-3346

-Kevin C. Reidy focuses his practice on the litigation and appeal of complex personal injury and professional liability actions, including the defense of medical malpractice, legal malpractice, professional liability, product liability, construction liability, premises liability and general liability claims.
+Kevin C. Reidy has focused his practice on the litigation and appeal of complex personal injury and professional liability actions, including the defense of medical malpractice, legal malpractice, professional liability, product liability, construction liability, premises liability and general liability claims.
+Mr. Reidy has represented and successfully defended management consultants, general contractors and subcontractors on large construction products, including the Massachusetts Central Artery Tunnel Project.
 Mr. Reidy represents clients in the defense of consumer protection actions.
 His practice also includes the defense of insurance companies in claims alleging unfair and deceptive settlement practices.
 His practice also includes the representation of clients who are the subject of court orders and subpoenas.
-Mr. Reidy also represents physicians, psychologists and other healthcare professionals in the defense of Board of Registration investigations, complaints and applications.
+Mr. Reidy also represents physicians, psychologists, dentists and other healthcare professionals in the defense of Board of Registration investigations, complaints and applications.
 In addition, Mr. Reidy assists risk managers, claims representatives and clients with risk assessment and loss prevention, pre-suit investigation, HIPAA and regulatory compliance matters.
 He has also served as an educational speaker to healthcare professionals regarding loss prevention, defensive record keeping and the protection of confidential and privileged communications.
 He has successfully represented clients through dispositive motion practice and jury trials in the state and federal courts, as well as the Appeals Court of Massachusetts.